Bringing to life Roma stories in Newport, South Wales

 Dr Aleksandar G. Marinov, research fellow at the School of History, University of St Andrews, Scotland

-The project will work with a variety of local partners to engage with the Roma community.
+The project is working with a variety of local partners to engage with the Roma community.

 "In the current climate of uncertainty and crisis, we must be aware that marginalised communities are at risk of becoming even more marginalised and getting the short end of the stick.
 This important study gives voice to the Roma community in Wales.”